 If you have questions regarding the program itself or your entry (requirements, categories, etc.), please contact Michelle VonderBrink (firstname.lastname@example.org) by email.

 So you are prepared to submit your entry, please gather the following information about your project before starting the online process!

 - Complete your 4-slide PowerPoint banquet file BEFORE starting the submission to save time!
-You can download the template below.
+You can download the PPT template here.
 The judges do not see this slideshow!
 This slideshow is only used to show the audience the project while the jury explains its comments during the banquet.
 You can lay out the slides however you wish as long as it fits in 4 slides and does not include any video (can cause playback issues during the event with unknown video hardware in use).

 - Prepare no more than 15 JPEG images to upload for the jury to review.
 They can include any combination of photos and drawings.
 They must be in JPEG format and be no more than 2000 pixels for the long edge.